gezellii/design/content/work/me_page.md

 <img src="https://user-images.githubusercontent.com/52693877/242301870-017a6e15-4805-4d2f-a24f-0d43d85c5235.png">
 <img src="https://user-images.githubusercontent.com/52693877/242301919-b9c08695-e1f1-4756-8609-5c172476bb44.png">

-However, after all the work done, there was still two visual options that neither the bosses nor the designers dared to say at 100%, so we left it for AB test.
+However, after all the work done, there was still two visual options that neither the bosses nor the designers dared to say at 100%, so we left it for AB testing.

+In a small scale A/B testing on whitelisted users, the new design outperforms the previous version regarding **impression** and **click**, we are gradually expanding the testing to obtain a more valid result.

+In the usability testing we also obtained a result indicating that our new design significantly reduced the average **time on task**, especially on finding **My Likes**, which is crucial for order conversion.

 ## 6. Takeaways

-Overall, this project highlights the importance of user-centered design, collaboration, market customization, early feedback, and a harmonious balance between functionality and aesthetics.

-For me, among many takeaways that this journey yielded, the most impressive one is **Collaboration and Negotiation**: Managing diverse stakeholders, including higher management and content owners, required effective communication and negotiation skills.
-By fostering collaboration, presenting compelling arguments, and addressing concerns, we gained buy-in and successfully aligned everyone towards a common goal.
+For me, among many takeaways that this journey yielded, the most impressive one is **Collaboration and Negotiation**:

+Managing diverse stakeholders, including higher management and content owners require effective communication and negotiation skills.
+And only by fostering collaboration, presenting compelling arguments and addressing concerns, we could gain buy-in and successfully align everyone towards a common goal.
-These lessons learned can be applied to future projects, guiding us towards creating exceptional user experiences and achieving business objectives.